PimDoos/ha-sessy/README.md

   [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=sessy)

+- Discovered Sessy devices will be shown in the list.
+Alternatively, enter the hostname (sessy-xxxx.local) manually.

-- Enter the IP address (preferably static) or hostname and the local username and password for the device you want to add
+- Enter the local username and password found on the sticker on the device

 - The integration will discover the device type and add it to Home Assistant